Ygtopher/25945_Nsengiyumva_Christophe_Wednesday_evening/README.md

 ## Structure
 The program is implemented in a single Java file and includes:
 1. Methods that simulate and handle different exceptions (both checked and unchecked).
 2. Implementations for the following scenarios:
-   - Car Rental System
    - Online Shopping
    - Online Betting
    - Student Attendance List